By: Jacqueline Williams, Contributor

 Large box braids offer a chic no-fuss braiding option that will make you stand out (in a good way!).
 Roughly the size of a marker, these statement braids are easy to do at home.
 DIYing allows you to save money, and change up your hair more frequently if you don’t want to keep the same look longer than a couple of months.
 If you don’t have a lot of time to get your hair done, large box braids only take 3-6 hours, significantly less than the smaller sizes.

 With large parting sections, your scalp isn’t as accessible to clean and moisturize.
 These braids also don’t last as long, usually between 6 – 8 weeks.
-Big box braids typically cost $85 – $225*, and we recommend that you purchase 8 – 10 single packs of pre-stretched braiding hair for mid-back length.
+Big box braids typically cost $85 – $225*, and we recommend that you purchase 8 – 10 single packs of pre-stretched braiding hair for mid-back length or get this pre-bundled pack from the Yeluchi line.

 Jumbo Box Braids